AI Hospitality Alliance

 Article content

-This research explores the critical success factors (CSFs) for implementing robotic process automation (RPA) in the hotel industry, focusing on practical insights from Pakistan and China.
-Using qualitative interviews and thematic analysis supported by NVivo 14 software, the study identifies facilitators and barriers to RPA adoption in hotels within these two countries.
+This study examines the critical success factors (CSFs) for implementing robotic process automation (RPA) in the hotel industry, with a focus on practical experiences from hotels in Pakistan and China.
+Using qualitative interviews and thematic analysis with NVivo 14 software, the research identifies both facilitators and barriers to RPA adoption.
+The analysis is structured around three key phases: pre-implementation, implementation, and post-implementation.

-The findings are organized into three phases: pre-implementation, implementation, and post-implementation.
-In the pre-implementation phase, hotels should clearly define their goals for RPA adoption, identify which processes are suitable for automation, and ensure alignment among all stakeholders including management and staff.
-This alignment helps build consensus and readiness for change.
+• In the pre-implementation phase, hotels need to clearly define their objectives for RPA, select appropriate processes for automation, and ensure alignment among all stakeholders, including management and staff.
+This alignment is essential for building consensus and preparing for change.

-Policymakers and industry leaders can also use these insights to support digital transformation initiatives in hospitality sectors similar to those in Pakistan and China.
+By following these critical success factors, hotel operators and technology managers can improve operational efficiency, reduce manual errors, and enhance guest experiences through effective RPA adoption.
+Policymakers and industry leaders can also use these insights to guide digital transformation initiatives in hospitality sectors similar to those in Pakistan and China.

 Tags